Request for Proposals

 There is growing concern for the future of U.S. global leadership both at home and abroad, as is the future of the European Union in light of the Brexit vote.
 Mounting skepticism of the importance of trade and international relations and resistance to immigration and inclusion fueled by security concerns continues to feed inward thinking by the public and their representatives.
 These factors, on their own or in combination, demonstrate the increasing need to invest in a more global outlook of our domestic leaders.
 Elected leaders at all levels need to understand and translate these global trends for their local constituencies now more than ever before.
 GMF’s Transatlantic Leadership Initiatives team has pioneered innovative programs and powerful curricula to help leaders expand their global professional networks; gain access to GMF’s policy expertise; and think, engage, and act at the international level.
-GMF is pleased to further make a deeper commitment to strengthen and build the global engagement capacities in U.S. and European leaders over the next three years.
+GMF is pleased to further make a deeper commitment to strengthen and build the global engagement capacities in American and European leaders over the next three years.

 Identity and Inclusion

-The need for diverse and inclusive leadership has never been clearer, as Europe and the United States strive to strengthen social cohesion and to leverage the innovation and creativity of diverse teams in a highly competitive global environment.
+The need for diverse and inclusive leadership has never been more clear, as Europe and the United States strive to strengthen social cohesion and to leverage the innovation and creativity of diverse teams in a highly competitive global environment.
 On both sides of the Atlantic, we continue to witness tensions that underscore the need to reverse trends of social fragmentation and scale up successful models of inclusion.
 A failure to do so may intensify tensions across such diversity markers as race, ethnicity, faith, and gender, despite legislation and innovative practices that have grown from civil rights movements on both sides of the Atlantic.